-The Children's School is staffed by four teams of educators - an Administrative Team, a Preschool 3's Team, a Preschool 4's Team, and a PreK/Kindergarten Team.
-All educators and administrators have many years of experience in education, as well as a bachelor's degree and often an advanced degree in early childhood education, psychology, or a related field (see https://www.cmu.edu/dietrich/psychology/cs/educators/index.html).
+The Children's School is staffed by four teams of educators - an Administrative Team, a Preschool 3's Team, a Preschool 4's Team, and a PreK/Kindergarten Team - plus an Educational Support Staff member who can substitute on any teaching team.
+All educators and administrators have many years of experience in education, as well as a bachelor's degree and often an advanced degree in early childhood education, psychology, or a related field.
 Undergraduate interns and student employees complement each team, and pre-service teachers from local colleges do field placements or student teaching here.